|Overview • Detailed Itinerary • FAQ's • Testimonials • Dates & Prices|

 After a relaxing morning, we depart for Way Kambas National Park.
 The night is full of mystery and intrigue.
 The sounds of the jungle can be overwhelming and captivating.
 A myriad of birds, insects and animals create a beautiful wild symphony!
 We are also on the lookout for wildlife and birds as the jungle is very much alive.

-Day 17: Jeep Safari, Village Visit and Cooking Class
+Day 17: Jeep Safari, School Visit, Cooking Class, Evening Village Performance

 Today, enjoy a morning jeep safari in search of wildlife.
 While tigers and rhinos are only spotted on rare occasion, the elephant, gibbons, macaques and over 400 recorded bird species, including the endemic white winged duck, can be seen along the river from a park boat.
 We return to our lodge for lunch and to relax during the heat of midday.
-In the late afternoon, we can enjoy our final safari in search of wildlife.
-We also enjoy a local cooking class.
+In the late afternoon, we return to Lampung.

 Day 19: To Jakarta